oobecomau/desktop.gov.au/docs/patterns/azure-virtual-desktop.md

 Profile Management Version | FSLogix Apps 2.9.7838.44263 | The latest version at the time of writing.
 The latest version should be assessed and utilised where appropriate.
 This agent is installed within the Azure marketplace image.
 The latest version available at time of deployment should be utilised.
 Profile Container | Enabled | FSLogix will be used to manage profiles for the solution.
 Office Container | Enabled (optional) | The Office container stores just the Microsoft Office portion of the profile and is utilised to spread storage load over various storage locations.<br />Note, Microsoft Office data is stored in the profile container when the Office container is not utilised, this can simplify the deployment.
 See [Profile Container vs. Office Container](https://docs.microsoft.com/en-us/fslogix/manage-profile-content-cncpt).
-Cloud Cache | Not configured | VHDLocations will be used in preference of Cloud Cache (CCDLocations) in this pattern due to the resilience and performance using NetApp Files or Azure files seen when appropriately configured for the size of the user base. <br />Agencies are encouraged to test CCDLocations if resilience and availability is a problem.
+Cloud Cache | Not configured | VHDLocations will be used in preference of Cloud Cache (CCDLocations) in this pattern due to the resilience and performance using NetApp Files or Azure files seen when appropriately configured for the size of the user base. <br />Organisations are encouraged to test CCDLocations if resilience and availability is a problem.
 Profile Container Logging | Enabled (All logs enabled) | Logging is to be enabled for FSLogix.
 Enable Search Roaming | Disabled | FSLogix search functionality is not compatible with Server 2019, Windows 10 multi-session and should be disabled, and subsequent multi-session operating systems with enhanced native search capabilities.
 Search Database Configuration | Not applicable | FSLogix search functionality is not compatible with Server 2019, Windows 10 multi-session.
 Outlook Cached Mode | Enabled | FSLogix Outlook Cached mode will be configured to provide the best user experience.
 Dynamic VHD(X) Allocation | Enabled | Dynamic VHD(X) will be configured to provide storage cost savings where possible.
-Profile Virtual Disk Location | Agency decision point: Azure Files or Azure NetApp Files for Storage Account.<br><br>Storage Account Name/s: TBD - Share that will be used for profiles | Each user will have a FSLogix virtual disk stored to an Azure location in Australia with data geo-replicated to a secondary location for DR purposes. <br><br>Depending on required usage, performance and disaster recovery requirements, the agency must decide between Azure Files and Azure NetApp files depending on their requirements or consider the Cloud Cache option (out of scope for this blueprint). <br><br>For further information, see [Azure Files and Azure NetApp Files comparison](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-netapp-comparison).
+Profile Virtual Disk Location | Organisation decision point: Azure Files or Azure NetApp Files for Storage Account.<br><br>Storage Account Name/s: TBD - Share that will be used for profiles | Each user will have a FSLogix virtual disk stored to an Azure location in Australia with data geo-replicated to a secondary location for DR purposes. <br><br>Depending on required usage, performance and disaster recovery requirements, the organisation must decide between Azure Files and Azure NetApp files depending on their requirements or consider the Cloud Cache option (out of scope for this blueprint). <br><br>For further information, see [Azure Files and Azure NetApp Files comparison](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-netapp-comparison).
 Virtual Disk Type | VHDX | VHDX is the latest available disk type and suitable for this solution.
 Allow concurrent users sessions | Enabled | Concurrent user sessions must be enabled to allow multi-session desktop scenarios.
 Delete local profile when FSLogix Profile should apply | Enabled | To provide the use a clean desktop session on each desktop launch, it is recommended to enable this setting.
-Redirections File Path | Azure Storage account or other domain share | The redirections configuration XML will be hosted on a common share, to be determined by the agency.<br />
+Redirections File Path | Azure Storage account or other domain share | The redirections configuration XML will be hosted on a common share, to be determined by the organisation.<br />
 Redirection Exclusions | Copy `Redirections.xml` file to `[TBD-DOMAIN]\NETLOGON\FsLogix\`<br><br>See recommended [crowd sourced redirections.xml](https://github.com/aaronparker/fslogix/blob/main/Redirections/Redirections.csv) for base inclusions.<br />For structure and creation of the file see [Structure of redirections.xml file](https://docs.microsoft.com/en-us/fslogix/manage-profile-content-cncpt#structure-of-redirectionsxml-file). | It is recommended to use the redirections file with caution.
 Base configuration recommended initially.<br>Note, the folder path to the redirections.xml path is set through Group Policy and points to the folder where the file exists, not the full path of the file itself.
 Swap directory name components | Enabled: Swap directory name components | This configuration allows for easier navigation of the user VHDX folders when troubleshooting and during maintenance.